flightphp/core/README.md

         Flight::view()->display($template);
     });

-## Error Handling
+# Error Handling

-### Errors and Exceptions
+## Errors and Exceptions

 All errors and exceptions are caught by Flight and passed to the `error` method.
-The default behavior is to send an HTTP `500 Internal Server Error` response with some error information.
+The default behavior is to send a generic HTTP `500 Internal Server Error` response with some error information.
-You can override this behavior for your own needs.
+You can override this behavior for your own needs:

+    Flight::map('error', function(){
+        // Handle error
+    });

+By default errors are not logged to the web server.
+You can enable this by changing the config:

+    Flight::set('flight.log_errors', true);

-### Not Found
+## Not Found

 When a URL can't be found, Flight calls the `notFound` method.
 The default behavior is to send an HTTP `404 Not Found` response with a simple message.
-You can override this behavior for your own needs.
+You can override this behavior for your own needs:

+    Flight::map('notFound', function(){
+        // Display custom error page
+    });

-## Redirects
+# Redirects

 You can redirect the current request by using the `redirect` method and passing in a new URL:

     Flight::redirect('/new/location');

-## HTTP Caching
+# HTTP Caching

 Flight provides built-in support for HTTP level caching.
 If the caching condition is met, Flight will return an HTTP `304 Not Modified` response.
 The next time the client requests the same resource, they will be prompted to use their locally cached version.

-### Last-Modified
+## Last-Modified

 You can use the `lastModified` method and pass in a UNIX timestamp to set the date and time a page was last modified.
 The client will continue to use their cache until the last modified value is changed.